Skip to content

 Arch Linux (AUR)

-sysc-greet provides three AUR packages for different compositors:
+sysc-greet provides four AUR packages for different greeter compositors:

 yay -S sysc-greet